-The ticketing situation differs for street transport (buses, trams, and trolleybuses) and the metro system.
-To use buses, trams or trolleybuses, you must first purchase an 'Activ' or 'Multiple' magnetic card (3.70 lei) from any STB street kiosk, which you then load with credit that is discharged as you enter the transport vehicles.
-Trips cost 1.30 lei each, and the minimum amount of credit you can buy is 5 lei.
+The ticketing is different for the street transport (buses, trams, and trolleybuses) and the subway system.
+To use buses, trams, or trolleybuses, you must first purchase an 'Activ' or 'Multiple' magnetic card (EUR 0.80) from any STB street kiosk, which you then load with credit that is discharged as you enter the transport vehicles.
+Trips cost EUR 0.60 each, and you can travel for 90 minutes between the lines, and the minimum amount of credit you can buy is EUR 1.
 Children under seven ride free.

-One has to validate the card after one enters the tram or bus.
-Traveling without a validated card risks a 50 lei on-the-spot fine.
+One has to validate the card each time one enters the tram or bus.
+Travelling without a validated card risks a EUR 17 on-the-spot fine.
 Cards can be topped up as needed at any STB kiosk.
-More information on ticket prices can be found on the RATB website (it also has an English version).
+More information on ticket prices can be found on the STB website (it also has an English version).

-One can plan a route on the RATB website or with the help of mobile apps such as Google Maps, Moovit or Transport Urban.
+One can plan a route on the STB website or with the help of mobile apps such as Google Maps, Moovit, or Transport Urban.

-Ride-sharing apps like Uber, Taxify, and Yango are well-established in Bucharest and represent a good alternative to taxis.
-Prices (around 1.39 lei per kilometer) are about the same as for standard yellow cabs, while standards are far higher.
+Ride-sharing apps like Uber, Bolt, and Yango are well-established in Bucharest and represent a good alternative to taxis.
+Prices (around EUR 0.50 per kilometre) are about the same as for standard yellow cabs, while standards are far higher.
 If you do not have either app on your phone, we recommend you to download at least one, in order to spare yourself running after a normal taxi.

 If you have to take a train in Romania, always try to get an InterCity (IC - although note these are few and far between) or InterRegio (IR) as they are the fastest and usually have the most modern rolling stock.
-Regio (R-) trains (which until recently were known as Personal), are slow and often use much older rolling stock.
-You will also see trains designated as ICN: these are InterCity trains which stop at more stations than usual, and are more like InterRegios.
-Prices on all types of trains are relatively cheap but are rising fast.
-For example, An InterRegio adult single from Bucharest to Brasov currently costs 73 lei.
+Regio (R-) trains (which until recently were known as Personal), are slow and often use much older carriages.
+You will also see trains designated as ICN: these are InterCity trains that stop at more stations than usual and are more like InterRegios.
+Prices on all types of trains are relatively cheap.
+For example, An InterRegio adult single from Bucharest to Brasov currently costs EUR 12.

-In order to buy train tickets, visit either the station, a CFR agency or buy online at cfrcalatori.ro.
+To buy train tickets, visit either the station, a CFR agency or purchase the tickets online at cfrcalatori.ro.
 Fairly substantial reductions are available for buying online return tickets well in advance.
-If you choose to buy tickets online you need to do so at least 12 hours before the train is due to depart.
+If you choose to buy tickets online, you need to do so at least 12 hours before the train is due to depart.
 After that, you will need to purchase them from the station or a CFR ticket agency.

-The detailed map of Bucharest City Tour, with a new and attractive design, in addition to the general data on the route and the operation of the line (schedule, price, stations), also offers information on the possibilities of spending time in Bucharest.
+The detailed map of the Bucharest City Tour, with a new and attractive design, in addition to the general data on the route and the operation of the line (schedule, price, stations), also offers information on the possibilities of spending time in Bucharest.
 The partners' landmarks in the clubs-bars-restaurants category are marked on the map with various symbols to guide tourists to these locations.
-The map is available, free of charge, at hotel hotel receptions, at all card issuing and reloading centers in the sales network STB SA, at tourist information points, at the airport and at the main stations in Bucharest.
+The map is available, free of charge, inside hotel receptions, at all bus card centers, at tourist information points, at the airport and at the main stations in Bucharest.